 Another important factor in preserving a garbage disposal is keeping the water on.
 Allowing the water to run as the disposal is on helps ensure that whatever substance that’s going into the disposal makes a complete trip through the mechanism and doesn’t get stuck halfway, causing clogging and damage.
 It’s important to note that one should only use cold water when the disposal is on and not hot water because the hot water will damage the blades.
 Also, to help preserve the disposal, don’t pour harsh chemicals on the mechanism.
 If there’s a desire to clean the disposal, it’s best to use a combination of baking soda and vinegar.

 When a Disposal Needs Repair

 Sometimes it can be hard to determine when a garbage disposal needs repair; other times, it’s completely obvious.
 When the disposal doesn’t start it is usually just an error that can be fixed using the reset button.
 A jammed disposal, on the other hand, requires more delicacy.

 The disposal needs to be turned off, and gloves should be worn while searching for whatever caused the jamming and remove it from the blades.
 If the kitchen has a garbage disposal built into the sink or there’s a concern with reaching near the blades, calling an expert to look at the disposal is the best option.

-First Choice Plumbing Solutions is the go-to company for all things plumbing.
+First Choice Plus Plumbing, Restoration & Air is the go-to company for all things plumbing.
 As a family-owned business, First Choice works around the clock to provide 24/7 emergency services and peace of mind knowing they come well trained and insured.
 Contact them today for drain cleaning service in Gainesville, FL, and the surrounding areas.